You wouldn’t run a marathon without training for it, and the same logic can be applied to embarking on a weight loss routine.

 If you’ve never exercised, a fitness professional can set up an exercise program that reflects your needs and lifestyle, so don’t try to go it alone if you’re not already exercising.

-Invest in a pedometer, so you can get a better idea of your daily activity and set exercise goals and chart your activity.
+Invest in a pedometer (like this best seller), so you can get a better idea of your daily activity and set exercise goals and chart your activity.
 Use the same patient, progressive approach to exercise as you do with your diet.
 Hitting it too hard can derail you with injuries, especially if you’re carrying excess weight.